Titanium bikes: how they are made and why you might want one - Cycling Weekly

 Enigma Excel

-UK designed but, unlike Enigma’s pricier frames, built in Taiwan, Enigma uses double butted titanium alloy tubing for the Excel.
+At the time of testing, the Enigma Excel was UK designed but, unlike Enigma’s pricier frames, built in Taiwan.
+When we tested, Enigma used double butted titanium alloy tubing for the Excel.
 The complete bike felt stiff and responsive on winter climbs in the Peak District.

 We loved the compliant ride, coupled to the climbing stiffness and the quality and durability of the brushed titanium frameset.